Cocurricular activities are an essential part of a child's success in achieving their best

 Communications and Drama is offered after school to combined Years 2 and 3 and Years 4 - 6 groups.
 All staff are qualified International Speech and Drama teachers who have a strong belief and respect for students to be confident, positive communicators with a love and understanding of drama and the performance crafts.

 This after school class introduces children to gymnastics and shows them the benefits of building strong foundations through gymnastics skills.
 It is run after by former Olympian and world champion, Ashleigh Brennan.
 Gymnastics is a fun and challenging sport that builds strong foundations and fundamental movement patterns, as well as coordination and partner work.
 It is also provides a great foundation for other sports and activities.
-Classes are divided into Kindergarten, Prep, Years 1 - 2, and Years 3 - 6 groups.
+Classes are divided into 4 Year Old, Prep, Years 1 - 2, and Years 3 - 6 groups.

 Karate enhances personal development in many ways and increases personal confidence, learning self-defence skills whilst enjoying game sense skill work.
 This club is offered by an external provider, Art of Defence, on Tuesday and Friday lunchtimes.